 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

-Where can I pay for bail for sexual assault with a weapon charges in Surrey?
+Where can I pay for bail for sexual assault with a weapon charge in Saskatchewan?

-How do I change my release conditions for sexual assault with a weapon charges in Surrey?
+How do I change my release conditions for sexual assault with a weapon charges in Saskatchewan?

 - Interacting with the alleged victim;